 Ultimately, smart buildings can range from skyscrapers and massive hotels to residential apartment buildings or manufacturing plants—and everything in between.
 Why?
 Because all buildings face significant energy consumption and all have the opportunity to experience savings while putting forth positive environmental practices through smart building tools.
 However, in order to do this and make an impact, you must be using the right technology.

-How Infor EAM Can Help
+How Hexagon EAM Can Help

 - The building’s energy usage can be monitored and controlled in an effort to meet sustainability endeavors, reduce CO2 emissions, and lower utility expenses.